ALCOHOL AND DRUG

 - Permission for the child to be taken on regular/special excursions by the Educator will be given by the parent on the Child Enrolment Form.

-- Regular Excursion (local places that Educators and children visit on a regular basis): All educators will do a risk management plan for regular outings for parents to view and sign at the commencement of care.
+- Regular Excursion (local places that Educators and children visit on a regular basis): All Educators will do a risk management plan that will include a meaningful hazard assessment and site specific supervision plan for regular outings for parents to view and sign at the commencement of care.
 Recording of these outings will be written in the diary on that day with child’s name, place and method of transport.

-- Special Excursion (out of town, all day excursions and /or those excursions organized by Visiting Teachers): Special Outing/Excursion form is to be completed, including risk management, that is to be read and signed by the parent prior to the outing.
-Visiting Teachers will complete risk management and seek parent permission for Childsplay Special Outings via Educators.
+- Special Excursion (out of town, all day excursions and /or those excursions organized by Visiting Teachers): Special Outing/Excursion form is to be completed, including a meaningful hazard assessment and site-specific supervision plan that is to be read and signed by the parent prior to the outing.
 These permission slips will be collected in by the Visiting Teachers prior to the outing.

 - Things to take on your excursion:

 - Cellphones with parent’s contact details must be taken in case of an accident or emergency.